rywng/PANNs-nouveau/README.md

 # PANNs: Large-Scale Pretrained Audio Neural Networks for Audio Pattern Recognition

+This is a fork of PANNs, main differences are shown below:

+- Code quality
+  - Use relative imports instead of `sys.path.insert` (this is why python sucks)
+  - Use a directory structure that makes sense.
+Instead of one flat directory with everything inside, or even worse, two flat directories with interlinked dependency (WIP)
+  - Redundant features removed
+    - The whole hdf5 thing is removed, it doesn't make any sense when you can simply load waveforms from csvs.
+This complicates everything for devs and users.
+    - No "black list csv" thing, you don't need it.
+- Latest dependency, python 3.11, so it's fast and works everywhere

 This repo contains code for our paper: **PANNs: Large-Scale Pretrained Audio Neural Networks for Audio Pattern Recognition** [1].
 A variety of CNNs are trained on the large-scale AudioSet dataset [2] containing 5000 hours audio with 527 sound classes.
 A mean average precision (mAP) of 0.439 is achieved using our proposed Wavegram-Logmel-CNN system, outperforming the Google baseline of 0.317 [3].
 The PANNs have been used for audio tagging and sound event detection.
 The PANNs have been used to fine-tune several audio pattern recoginition tasks, and have outperformed several state-of-the-art systems.

 ## Environments

 The codebase is developed with Python 3.7.
 Install requirements as follows:

 ```
 pip install -r requirements.txt
 ```

 ## Audio tagging using pretrained models

 Users can inference the tags of an audio recording using pretrained models without training.
 Details can be viewed at [scripts/0_inference.sh](scripts/0_inference.sh) First, downloaded one pretrained model from https://zenodo.org/record/3987831, for example, the model named "Cnn14_mAP=0.431.pth".
 Then, execute the following commands to inference this [audio](resources/R9_ZSCveAHg_7s.wav):

 ```
 CHECKPOINT_PATH="Cnn14_mAP=0.431.pth"
 wget -O $CHECKPOINT_PATH https://zenodo.org/record/3987831/files/Cnn14_mAP%3D0.431.pth?download=1
 MODEL_TYPE="Cnn14"
-CUDA_VISIBLE_DEVICES=0 python3 pytorch/inference.py audio_tagging \
-    --model_type=$MODEL_TYPE \
-    --checkpoint_path=$CHECKPOINT_PATH \
-    --audio_path="resources/R9_ZSCveAHg_7s.wav" \
-    --cuda
+python -m pytorch.inference audio_tagging --model_type=$MODEL_TYPE --checkpoint_path=$CHECKPOINT_PATH --audio_path="./resources/R9_ZSCveAHg_7s.wav" --cuda
 ```

 Then the result will be printed on the screen looks like:

 ```
 Speech: 0.893
 Telephone bell ringing: 0.754